MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/clone-linux-vm-activity.md

 ---
 title: Clone Linux VM activity
-description: The articles describes the Clone Linux VM activity,  to create a copy of an existing Linux virtual machine or template in a runbook. ms.custom: na ms.date: 01/17/2018 ms.prod: system-center
+description: The article describes the Clone Linux VM activity,  to create a copy of an existing Linux virtual machine or template in a runbook. ms.custom: na ms.date: 01/17/2018 ms.prod: system-center